Skip to main content

 A row of low-rise brick buildings on Queen Street East in Toronto, streetcar tracks visible.
 The law office sits between a furniture-and-lighting gallery and a small retail unit.

 Queen Street East at 207.
-The law office sits in a row of low-rise brick buildings, between two neighbours that have already chosen their colours.
+The law office sits in a row of low-rise brick buildings, between a lighting gallery and a small retail unit.

 01

 Queen Street East is one of the longest continuous streetfronts in Toronto, and most of it is still owner-occupied brick from the 1880s and 1920s.
-Independent practices on a block like this share a building line with five or six other tenants — a gallery, a café, a retailer.
-The painter's job in that condition is not invention; it is calibration.
-The new colour has to belong to the block, hold its own against the loudest neighbour, and quietly tell a passing client that the firm behind the door is paying attention.
-The brief was a navy that would do all three at once.
+An office on a block like this shares a building line with five or six other tenants — a gallery, a café, a retailer — so the new colour sits directly against whatever the neighbours have on their fronts.
+The brief called for a deep navy field with cream trim.
+Our part was the prep and a clean, even finish on an older brick front.

 Close-up of the cream Law Office signage at 207 Queen Street East, Toronto — hand-cut by BITR against the wet navy field.
 A painter visible through the window in the background.